Biden Names Former Covid Aide As New White House Chief Of Staff - UrduPoint

 Biden Names Former Covid Aide As New White House Chief Of Staff

-Zients replaces Ron Klain, who saw Biden through the first two years of his term.
+Zients replaces Ron Klain, who saw Biden through the first two years of his term in the post, arguably the most powerful behind-the-scenes job in any US administration.
+The swap will take place on February 8, a day after Biden delivers his State of the Union address to Congress.

-The departure of Klain, who has worked with Biden throughout his decades-long Washington career -- from senator to vice president, then victor over Donald Trump in 2020 -- will deprive the 80-year-old president of one of his closest, most trusted aides.
+The departure of Klain, who has worked with Biden throughout his decades-long Washington career -- from senator to vice president, then victor over Donald Trump in 2020 -- will deprive the 80-year-old president of an especially close, trusted aide.

 Chiefs of staff do everything from managing access to the president, setting his agenda, communicating with political power brokers and acting as a constant crisis manager and sounding board for ideas.